-With a salary range between $65,ooo- $200,000/year, sales engineers in cybersecurity are in the fortunate position of not only being in demand, but able to negotiate terms.
-And in an environment where talent is at a premium, and the demand is outpacing the supply, candidates who are in the job market often are fielding competing offers, as well as counter-offers from their current employers.
+With an annual salary range between $65,000 - $200,000/year, sales engineers in cybersecurity are in the fortunate position of not only being in demand but able to negotiate terms.
+(Median salary estimates - 101,420 per year) And in an environment where talent is at a premium, and the demand is outpacing the supply, candidates who are in the job market often are fielding competing offers, as well as counter-offer from their current employers.

 What this means is, if you're a sales engineer you have the opportunity to really consider your career trajectory and take the offers where you feel you'll be most challenged and valued.